msmayankshetty99/MediSave/README.md

 ## Acknowledgements

-- OpenAI for the GPT-4 Vision API
+- OpenAI for the GPT-4o-mini API
 - React and Express communities for excellent documentation
 - All contributors to this project